Trees After The Storm

-Tens of thousands of trees in Oklahoma have been impacted by the recent ice storms, and proper care and maintenance of these trees will be a focus for homeowners in the coming months.
+Tens of thousands of trees in Oklahoma are impacted by ice storms, and proper care and maintenance of these trees will be a focus for homeowners.
 “In the short term, homeowners should address immediate issues, such as hanging branches and trees leaning on fencelines or houses,” says Tim Cannon, forestry consultant and owner of Cross Timbers Forestry.
 Mr. Cannon cautions that for any tree issue that may be dangerous or pose a risk of damage to property, hire a qualified company rather than attempting the work on your own.
 Below is a checklist of questions and considerations before work is done on your tree, whether you do the trimming yourself or hire a contractor.

 Next, take a deep breath, and remember that you have made your property safer and reduced the immediate risk.
 In the coming months, your tree may need additional pruning, but there is plenty of time to allow the snow to melt, the yard to dry out, and the tree to recover as much as possible on its own.
 Rushing into a drastic pruning program may result in more pruning than is actually necessary, which can cause further damage to the tree and increase pruning costs needlessly.